Rufus King (lawyer)

-Rufus King was a lawyer from Cincinnati, Ohio who served as Dean of the Cincinnati Law School and president of the University of Cincinnati in the late nineteenth century.
+Rufus King (May 30, 1817 – March 25, 1891) was an American lawyer and academic administrator, who served as the 5th president of the University of Cincinnati from 1860 until 1869 and as dean of the Cincinnati Law School.
 He also served as president of a convention that met to write a new constitution for the state of Ohio, and authored a history of the state of Ohio.

 Early life

-Rufus King was born May 30, 1817 at Chillicothe, Ohio.
+Rufus King was born May 30, 1817, at Chillicothe, Ohio.
 His parents were Edward King and Sarah Ann (née Worthington) King.
 His grandfathers were U.S. Senator and the U.S. Ambassador to the United Kingdom Rufus King and U.S. Senator and Ohio Governor Thomas Worthington.

 He entered Kenyon College, and transferred to Harvard University, where he graduated.
-He studied law under Joseph Story at Harvard Law School, and moved to Cincinnati, Ohio in March, 1841, where he was admitted to the bar.
+He studied law under Joseph Story at Harvard Law School, and moved to Cincinnati, Ohio, in March, 1841, where he was admitted to the bar.

 Career

 In 1851, Woodward High School and Hughes High School were consolidated, and King was elected president of the board of managers to the joint school in 1853, a position he held the rest of his life.
 He was also a member of the board of education of Cincinnati, (for primary schools), from 1851 to 1866, and was president of the board for eleven years.

 In 1853, King urged the state commissioner of common schools that the public school libraries should be consolidated in cities.
 This led to the central library in Cincinnati.
 In 1867, King was elected to the board of directors of the library, and he was president of the board from 1870 to 1873.

 In 1869, after King was no longer on the Cincinnati school board, the board passed a resolution banning "religious instruction and reading from religious books, including the Holy Bible."
 King was retained by those who opposed the resolution in court in the "Bible Case".
 The resolution was upheld.
 One commentator noted: "The first lawyers of the state took part in it.
 Men on the streets, in the marts of business, wherever intelligence met intelligence, waged the warfare without cessation.
 There were those who honestly thought that the pillars of the Commonwealth were being rudely shaken; that destruction was inevitable.
 But the schools survived."